Mission & HistoryFrom silent films to a groundbreaking theatre

 From that, the Eagle Theatre was born.

-Eagle Theatre originally opened its doors in 1914 as a silent movie theatre and playhouse from 1914 until 1944, when it was then sold to the Pentecostal Assembly of God and converted into a church.
+The Eagle Theatre building originally opened its doors in 1914 as a silent movie theatre and playhouse from 1914 until 1929.
+It was a warehouse during the Depression, then it was then sold to the Pentecostal Assembly of God and converted into a church in 1944.
 The church occupied the building for 15 years, then sold it to Harry and Evelyn Hitman in 1959.
-The Hitman’s used the building for storage until 2006.
-By that time, the old building was on the verge of being demolition.
-Tracy Petrongolo, the head of Hammonton’s arts and cultural committee, researched the building’s history and determined that it was worthy of preservation.
+The Hitman Family used the building for storage until the 2000s as part of their business, K&H Auto Stores.
+By that time, the old building was on the verge of demolition.
 What followed was a remarkable example of dedication by a devoted base of volunteers who were intent on seeing the theatre restored.
+The non-profit, tax-exempt 501(c)3 charity Eagle Theatre, Inc. was founded during this period and the Eagle Theatre reopened its doors as a performance venue in 2009.

-Today, this award-winning culturally diverse epicenter boasts state of the art technical equipment, a free parking lot, Sharrott Winery’s on-site Wine Lounge, and is located within walking distance of several boutiques and acclaimed dining destinations in beautifully revitalized Downtown Hammonton, serving patrons from New Jersey, Philadelphia, New York, and beyond.
+Today, this award-winning culturally diverse epicenter boasts state of the art technical equipment, a free parking lot, Sharrott Winery’s on-site Wine Lounge, and is located within walking distance of several boutiques, arts venues and acclaimed dining destinations in the heart of the Hammonton Art District in beautifully revitalized Downtown Hammonton, serving patrons from New Jersey, Philadelphia, New York, and beyond.

 The Eagle Theatre is a non-profit, tax exempt 501(c)3 charity.